Nail surgery

 When will I have my post-op appointment?

-An arrangement will be made for you to return to the Dermatology Nurse Treatment Clinic at the Aspen Centre for removal of the bulky dressing and assessment of the wound after 48 hours.
+An appointment will be made for you to return to the Dermatology Nurse Treatment Clinic at the Aspen Centre for removal of the bulky dressing and assessment of the wound generally after 48 hours.

 When will the stitches be taken out?

-An appointment will be given to you to have your stitches taken out in Dermatology Outpatients about 1 week after surgery.
+If you need any stitches to be removed, an appointment will be made for you to attend the Dermatology Outpatients about 1 week after the surgery.

 Will I be prescribed any medication?

 After the surgery and depending on the procedure, you may be prescribed antibiotics and a short course (usually for 3 days) of pain relief.
-If you are worried, please contact Dermatology Outpatients for advice (the number is at the end of this leaflet).
-Outside of normal working hours please contact NHS 111 for advice.
+If you are worried, please contact Dermatology Outpatients for advice (the number is at the end of this page).
+Outside of normal working hours, please contact NHS 111 for advice.

 Can I travel after my surgery?

-You are advised not to travel abroad or for long distances after your surgery until the stiches are removed.
-This is to allow for any infection or bleeding you may have to be dealt with quickly.
+You are advised not to travel abroad or for long distances after your surgery.
+This is to allow for any infection or bleeding you may have to be dealt with quickly and for your wound to be checked.
+Please discuss with your clinician if you plan on traveling.

 When can I return to work?